MinervaRose/amphora-stamps-ml/README.md

 - Model achieved **99.75% accuracy**
 - Most predictions aligned well with historical geography
 - Some test cases gave **surprising results** (e.g., multiple regions predicted as *Arabia*) — which turned out to be the **most interesting part** of the project, raising questions about data distribution and historical interpretation

 ---

+## 🧰 Code Quality & Best Practices

+- Code is modular and DRY-compliant
+- All functions are reusable and documented with docstrings
+- Clear separation between EDA, modeling, and evaluation steps

+---